Ameobi wants centre-forward role for Arsenal's Aubameyang | Goal.com

 The Gunners have lost three of their last five games, including Sunday’s 3-1 defeat to Manchester City at the Etihad Stadium which saw them drop off the top-five spot.

-The Gabon international has mostly been deployed to the flanks this season under manager Unai Emery, despite that, he has scored 18 goals in all competitions so far.
+The Gabon international has failed to make significant impact from the wings this season under manager Unai Emery, scoring three of his 18 goals from the position.

 However, the 37-year-old believes the former Borussia Dortmund striker can be more productive and have more chances of scoring if handed the centre-forward role week in, week out.